The equivalence of several conjectures on independence of $\ell$: Introduction

 On the other hand, if $k$ is finite and $X$ is smooth and proper, then the Weil conjectures \cite{WeilI}, \cite{WeilII} imply that $h^i\et(X_{\bar k},\Q_\ell)$ can be read off from the zeta function of $X$, and thus does not depend on $\ell$.
 The question for arbitrary $k$-varieties $X$ is a well-known open problem \cite[p.~28,~(2a)]{Katz}, \cite[3.5(c)]{Ill}.

-Assuming the homological standard conjecture \cite[4, Rmk.~(3)]{Gro}, the result is known in the following two cases: \begin{enumerate}[label=(\roman*)] \item $X$ is proper; \item $X$ is the complement of a simple normal crossings divisor $D$ in a smooth projective variety $\bar X$. \end{enumerate} Indeed, (ii) is explained in \cite[p.~28--29]{Katz}, and (i) is an application of de Jong's alterations \cite{dJ}.
-Even assuming the homological standard conjecture, the result for general $X$ does not seem to appear in the literature (although it may have been known to experts).
-One cannot simply combine the arguments of (i) and~(ii); see \boldref{Rmk combine proofs}.
+The homological standard conjecture \cite[\S4, Remarks~(3)]{Gro} is known to imply the result in the following two cases: \begin{enumerate} \item[\rm (i)] $X$ is proper; \item[\rm (ii)] $X$ is the complement of a simple normal crossings divisor $D$ in a smooth projective variety $\bar X$. \end{enumerate} Indeed, (ii) is explained in \cite[p.~28--29]{Katz}, and (i) is an application of de Jong's alterations \cite{dJ}.
+Even assuming the homological standard conjecture, the result for an arbitrary variety $X$ does not seem to appear in the literature (although it may have been known to experts).
+One cannot simply combine the arguments of (i) and~(ii); see Remark \ref{Rmk combine proofs}.